-So there is a system, both formal and informal, to protect them;
+New drivers just want to get their licence and get mobile.
+So there is a system, both formal and informal, to protect them.

 The Piper Alpha Disaster

 The Piper Alpha platform accounted for nearly 10 percent of North sea oil and gas production.
-On 05 July 1988 an explosion and resulting oil and gas fire resulted in the complete loss of the platform and the death of 167 men.
+On 05 July 1988 an explosion, and subsequent oil and gas fire, resulted in the complete loss of the platform and the death of 167 men.

 The disaster was the worst offshore oil disaster in terms of lives lost and industry impact, and resulted in sweeping changes to the off-shore oil and gas industry …read more

 The Herald of Free Enterprise was a 13000 ton Roll-On Roll-Off car and passenger ferry operating between England and Belguim.

 This type of operation was highly competitive and on the night of 06 March 1987 the ship and crew were under significant time pressure to depart with a maximum payload.

 The ship capsized shortly after leaving port….read more

 The bankruptcy of American energy company Enron in 2001 was one of the most significant financial collapses in history.